GOMC-WSU/py-MCMD/docs/running_analysis_code.rst

 This code is designed to combine the hybrid simulation data into a central location.
 However, it can also be used to generate the same file types for a traditional NAMD-only or GOMC-only simulation, so the user can easily compare between the simulations.

-Running the Combining Data Code
+Executing the Combine Data Analysis
 ---------------

 The combine data code is run from its file directory via a terminal window.